$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Conjectures on the coefficients

 The next conjecture is similar to the previous one.
 It relates this time the entries $ K_{\Omega \Lambda} (q,t)$ and $K_{\tilde \Omega \tilde \Lambda}(q,t)$. \begin{conjecture} For a fixed $i<m$, let $\tilde \Lambda =s_i \Lambda$ and $\tilde \Omega =s_i \Omega$.

 (I) If $a_i>a_{i+1}$ and $b_i > b_{i+1}$, we have that

 (II) If $a_i>a_{i+1}$ and $b_i < b_{i+1}$, we have that

-Note again that if $a_i<a_{i+1}$, we simply need to interchange the roles of $\Lambda$ and $\tilde \Lambda$ in the relations. \end{conjecture} \begin{acknow} We thank P. Mathieu and J. Morse for their useful comments.
-We also thank D. Orr for letting us know about the work contained in \cite{BG}, and we are grateful to B. Goodberry for confirming that the integral form in \cite{BG} was the same as ours.
-This research was supported by the Fondo Nacional de Desarrollo Cient\'{\i}fico y Tecnol\'ogico de Chile (FONDECYT) Regular Grant \#1210688. \end{acknow} \begin{appendix}
+Note again that if $a_i<a_{i+1}$, we simply need to interchange the roles of $\Lambda$ and $\tilde \Lambda$ in the relations. \end{conjecture} \begin{acknow} We thank P. Mathieu, J. Morse and L. Pena for their useful comments.
+We also thank D. Orr for letting us know about the work contained in \cite{BG,BG2}, and we are grateful to B. Goodberry for confirming that the integral form in \cite{BG} was the same as ours. \end{acknow} \begin{appendix}